About

 Our Residents

 Whether recent retirees, young professionals, or those choosing to have a second home, all residents of Callawassie Island share a common interest in the island community and its wellbeing.
 The private, welcoming, and relaxed setting of Callawassie Island promotes strong connections between residents and the surrounding landscape.
-With more than 50 active clubs, Callawassie Island's golfers, paddlers, tennis players, fishermen, gardeners, and more are encouraged to share in their interests, delve into their crafts, and socialize through island-wide events and activities.
+With more than 50 active clubs, Callawassie Island’s golfers, paddlers, tennis and pickleball players, fishermen, gardeners, and more are encouraged to share in their interests, delve into their crafts, and socialize through island-wide events and activities.